conholdateapp/docs.conholdate.app/content/how-to/split-documents-online-free.md

 ## How to split documents online
 To split documents registration is **not required**.
 Online document splitter is 100% **FREE** for both guest and registered users.
-However, by registering an account you can benifit from andvanced options and all premium features for free that are available **only** to registered users.
+However, by registering an account you can benefit from advanced options and all premium features for free that are available **only** to registered users.

 ### Split documents online without registration
 1. Go to [Online Document Splitter](https://products.conholdate.app/splitter) page.